 - 002E8D DME: Intelligent Battery Sensor, signal transmission

 How to check for IBS Sensor Recall

-- How much does BMW IBS Sensor cost?
+How much does a new BMW IBS Sensor cost?

-- A brand new BMW IBS sensor costs anywhere from $150 to $250 depending on the series.
-Search for BMW IBS Sensor online.
+A brand-new BMW IBS sensor costs anywhere from $150 to $250, depending on the series.
+Search for BMW IBS Sensor on eBay online.

-- Disconnecting the IBS cable from the negative terminal will disable the IBS communication with DME.
+Disconnecting the IBS cable from the negative terminal will disable the IBS communication with DME.
 This is not a solution.
-Bypassing BMW IBS sensor is not recommended.
-If you bypass the IBS sensor no information from the battery and its charge status will be available for the DME.
+Bypassing the BMW IBS sensor is not recommended.
+If you bypass the IBS sensor, no information from the battery and its charge status will be available for the DME.